 London is a great city, but it can be confusing for tourists to find the best places to visit.
 You can explore the city in a traditional Black Cab (taxi), discover the Underground mysteries, cruise on a boat along the river Thames, or simply take the bus.
 There are organized tours with bikes, boats, buses, walking, or with a private driver.
 It all depends on your choice and budget.
-Before you book anything find online discounts and hotelclub promo codes for the best London accommodation deals.

 The British Museum contains around two million years of history and was founded in 1753.
 Everything is centered around the Great Court and you can find here famous artifacts, such as Parthenon sculptures, Egyptian mummies, or Rosetta Stone.